Day trips from Washington D.C. by train are incredibly fun because the U.S. capital city is close to many great destinations.

 4. Richmond, VA

-Founding Father, Patrick Henry was standing in the city’s St. John’s Church when he said, “Give me liberty or give me death,” in 1775, just months before the Revolutionary War broke out.
+Founding Father Patrick Henry stood in the city’s St. John’s Church when he said, “Give me liberty or give me death,” in 1775, just months before the Revolutionary War broke out.

 Besides a rich historical past as one of America’s oldest cities, Richmond is also home to a vibrant foodie and art scene.
 Get a close-up look at the city’s cuisine with a Church Hill Food Tour.

-Learn about Richmond’s oldest neighborhood, Church Hill with a walking tour that also includes stops at several restaurants.
-And because, clearly, a city as old as Richmond is haunted, a Walking Ghost Tour will give you insight into the spirits and souls that can’t find rest.
+Learn about Richmond’s oldest neighborhood, Church Hill, with a walking tour that also includes stops at several restaurants.
+And because a city as old as Richmond is haunted, a Walking Ghost Tour will give you insight into the spirits and souls that can’t find rest.

 If you think you can sleep after learning about the spooky history of Richmond, try the Virginia Crossings Hotel, Tapestry Collection by Hilton.
-This highly rated hotel is about 12 miles from downtown Richmond and situated on the site of the Civil War’s Battle of the Yellow Tavern, where guests enjoy an outdoor swimming pool and golf.
+This highly rated hotel is about 12 miles from downtown Richmond and situated on the Civil War’s Battle of the Yellow Tavern site, where guests enjoy an outdoor swimming pool and golf.

 5. Lancaster County, PA

 Amtrak trips from Washington, D.C., can take you to some of the most interesting destinations in America.
 Picturesque Lancaster County, outside of Philadelphia, is known as Pennsylvania Amish Country.